MDA-Courtyard/RespiRate/README.md

 <br><br><br><br>
 ## Advanced
 You may also download the source code and run RespiRate directly from Python 3.
-Install the dependencies listed in BUILDING.md and open a command prompt in the same location as the source, then start it with `python RespiRate.py`.
+Install the dependencies listed in [BUILDING.md](BUILDING.md#prerequisites), with the exception of PyInstaller.
+Then open a command prompt in the source directory, and start RespiRate with `python RespiRate.py`.

 <br><br><br><br>
 ## Licensing